 Best of all this can be done on your own time, so you're only truly visiting homes with your realtor that you have vetted.

-3. Get Pre-Qualified for a Mortgage (& Comparison Shop For A Competitive Interest Rate!)
+3. Get Pre-Qualified for a Mortgage

 Depending upon your status and credit score, you may also qualify for an FHA loan.
-An FHA loan often enticers buyers with sexy interest rates and lower down payments (FHA loans can get by with as low as 3.5% down!)
-It’s good to get it if you can, especially as a first-timer who may not have so much cash or liquidity.
+An FHA loan often entices buyers with sexy interest rates and lower down payments (FHA loans can get by with as low as 3.5% down!)
+It's good to get it if you can, especially as a first-timer who may not have so much cash or liquidity.

 Obtain quotes from at least three lenders.
-It’s not only smart business, but a difference in interest rates could save you thousands of dollars on what is arguably the biggest purchase you’ll ever make.
+It's not only smart business, but a difference in interest rates could save you thousands of dollars on what is arguably the biggest purchase you'll ever make.
 Ask for mortgage broker referrals from friends and family.
-To shop mortgage and home loan interest rates with zero hassle or commitment click here.

 4. Bid Appropriately and Unemotionally